toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2022/progressive-web-apps-on-ios/index.md

 ---
 type: post
-slug: progressive-web-apps-on-ios
 title: Progressive Web Apps on iOS
 description: This is a beginner's guide about creating PWAs for iOS including custom icons, splash screens, safe area and dark mode support.
 publication: 2022-01-27 16:20:00
-tags: iOS, PWA
+tags:
+    - ios
 authors:
     - tibor-bodecs
 ---

 ## How to make a PWA for iOS?